 The proximate composition of the whole fish body in terms of moisture, crude protein, crude lipid, and ash after 100 days of rearing (Table 5) was significantly affected by dietary lipid levels in Thai koi (P<.05).
 The recent study results showed that the moisture content of Thai koi decreased with increasing dietary lipid levels ranging from 69.600.32 (T1) to 68.300.50 (T3).
 Ding et al. (2010); Shearer, (1994), and Jobling, (2001), found a high negative correlation between the dietary lipid content and the whole-body moisture content.
 These findings were also noted in the recent study.
 The current study showed that the body's crude lipid content increased in direct proportion to dietary lipid levels (Figure 2), ranging from 5.05±0.14 (T1) to 6.01±0.19 (T2).

 The current study's results were in line with those of Ding et al., (2010); Shearer, (1994), and Jobling (2001), who found a positive correlation between fish's whole-body lipid content and dietary lipid content.
 In the present study crude protein was higher in T3 (17.61±0.23) with increasing dietary lipids of Thai koi, which is contradictory to Ai et al., (2008), who reported that crude protein in the whole body decreased.
 Still, lipids in the entire body increased with increasing dietary lipid.
-These might be attributable to species,
+These might be attributable to species age, and experimental settings.
+Investigation of Sotulu, (2010) also indicated the inverse relationship between dietary lipids and body protein content.

 Table 5.
 Proximate composition of whole fish (%wet basis) after 100 days of rearing (n = 2)